Erich Alfons Justus Freiherr von Brandt is the father of the Von Brandt siblings, and the wife of Gretel von Brandt.

 Erich comes from a long line of noble war heroes and veterans, with ancestors that have served in the Prussian and Imperial Russian military.
 Erich himself is a veteran, particularly of World War I.

-He treated his family poorly due to his shell-shock, and refused to seek help out of pride, and fear of being viewed as a coward.
-Vinzenz began holding disdain for his father due to this, and it wasn't until Ilona's insisting that Erich receive electro-shock therapy.
-Although it alleviated the symptoms, it erased part of Erich's memory.
-He lost the first 10 years of his children's lives due to this.
+Erich treated his family poorly due to his shell shock and refused to seek help out of pride, as well as fear of being viewed as a coward.
+Vinzenz began holding disdain for his father due to this, and it wasn't until Helene's insisting that Erich receive electro-shock therapy.
+Although it alleviated the symptoms, it erased part of Erich's memory for a while.

-He was later taken as a prisoner of war by the Red Army when they bombed his hangar.
+He was later taken as a prisoner of war by the Red Army when they bombed the building his unit was in.
 Fearing that being captured alive was a "fate worse than death", Erich tried to escape.
 Instead, he was made to carry out hard labor, often in extreme weather conditions.
 His accommodation was basic at best, and eventually he died from disease and lack of food.